-Cost of sales for Fiscal 2017 was \$269.1, or 84.0% of sales, as compared to \$181.3, or 119.1% of sales, for the year ended January 31, 2017 ("Fiscal 2016").
-Cost of sales as a percentage of revenues improved by approximately 3,510 basis points, due to substantially improved results at all three segments of our business due to the improving market conditions, operating leverage of fixed costs, improved pricing and benefits from our investments in people, process and organizational systems.
+Cost of sales for Fiscal 2018, including \$0.4 of Fiscal 2018 Costs as Defined, was \$370.4, or 74.8% of sales, as compared to \$269.1, or 84.0% of sales, in the prior year.
+Cost of sales as a percentage of revenues improved by approximately 920 basis points, due to substantially improved results at all three segments of our business resulting from improved market conditions, increased sales of higher margin PSLs and operating leverage.

-SG&A expense during Fiscal 2017 was \$73.4, or 22.9% of revenues, as compared with \$60.1, or 39.5% of revenues, in the prior year period.
-SG&A, as a percentage of revenues, improved by approximately 1,660 basis points in Fiscal 2017 as compared with the prior year primarily due to increased operating leverage as the 110.6% increase in revenues significantly outpaced the 22.1% increase in SG&A. Research and development costs during Fiscal 2017 were \$2.0 as compared with \$0.3 in the prior year period, reflecting our increased focus on in-house research and development to deploy new specialized and proprietary tools and equipment.
+SG&A expense during Fiscal 2018 was \$100.4, or 20.3% of revenues, as compared with \$73.4, or 22.9% of revenues, in the prior year.
+SG&A, as a percentage of revenues, decreased by approximately 260 basis points as compared with the prior year primarily due to increased operating leverage as the 54.5% increase in revenues outpaced the 36.8% increase in SG&A. Excluding the \$30.2 of Fiscal 2018 Costs as Defined (\$3.3 in the prior year period), SG&A was \$70.2, or 14.2% of revenues, and as a percentage of revenues, improved approximately 770 basis points for Fiscal 2018 as compared with the prior year primarily due to the increased operating leverage and a \$4.0 gain on the divestiture of certain assets in the Northeast/Mid-Con segment, which was partially offset by new product introduction costs and Motley integration costs.
+Research and development costs for Fiscal 2018 were \$2.4 as compared to \$2.0 in the prior year, reflecting our continued focus on in-house research and development to deploy new specialized and proprietary tools.